 - 4.1 All schools and colleges are subject to a duty under section 26 of the Counter-Terrorism and Security Act 2015 (the CTSA 2015), in the exercise of their functions, to have "due regard to the need to prevent people from being drawn into terrorism".
 This duty is known as the Prevent duty. - 4.2 The information contained within Section 4 of this Safeguarding and Child Protection Policy fulfils our responsibility in ensuring all staff understand Prevent and Channel and are able to identify some indicators that may suggest a propensity for involvement in 4.17.
-We also strengthen this through training as identified in 4.4. and 4.5. - 4.3 Where staff are concerned that children and young people are developing extremist views or show signs of becoming radicalised, they should discuss this with the Designated Safeguarding Lead. - 4.4 At Alice Ingham RC Primary School the Designated Safeguarding Lead has received training about the Prevent Duty and tackling extremism and is able to support staff with any concerns they may have.
-This training took place on 01/07/2022 - 4.5 In addition, the following have also received training: All staff completed Prevent training in September 2023. - 4.6 The Prevent duty is part of our wider safeguarding obligations.
-The Senior Team in school are familiar with the Revised Prevent duty guidance: for England and Wales April 2021 and The Prevent duty: an introduction for those with safeguarding responsibilities, revised October 2022 and with other related material. - 4.7 Our Digital Safeguarding Policy identifies how we ensure that children are safe from terrorist and extremist material when accessing the internet in school. - 4.8 Our DSL is aware of local procedures for making a Prevent referral. - 4.9 All our staff should be alert to changes in children's behaviour, which could indicate that they may be in need of help or protection.
+We also strengthen this through training as identified in 4.4. and 4.5. - 4.3 Where staff are concerned that children and young people are developing extremist views or show signs of becoming radicalised, they should discuss this with the Designated Safeguarding Lead. - 4.4 At Alice Ingham the Designated Safeguarding Lead has received training about the Prevent Duty and tackling extremism and is able to support staff with any concerns they may have.
+This training took place on Click or tap to enter a date. - 4.5 In addition, the following have also received training:

+Put in here whether all your staff received Prevent training and what it was part of i.e. online training in September 2024.
+You should also put in which of your governors have received online training in Prevent.

+- 4.6 The Prevent duty is part of our wider safeguarding obligations.
+The Senior Team in school are familiar with the Revised Prevent duty guidance: for England and Wales April 2021 and The Prevent duty: an introduction for those with safeguarding responsibilities, revised October 2022 and with other related material. - 4.7 Our Digital Safeguarding Policy identifies how we ensure that children are safe from terrorist and extremist material when accessing the internet in school.

+- 4.8 Our DSL is aware of local procedures for making a Prevent referral. - 4.9 All our staff should be alert to changes in children's behaviour, which could indicate that they may be in need of help or protection.
 If there are any concerns this should be shared on CPOMS. - 4.10 The DSL should use their judgement in identifying children who might be at risk of radicalisation and act proportionately.
-This should include discussion with the Headteacher and/or the Director of Safeguarding in the trust before submitting a Prevent referral.
+This should include discussion with the Headteacher and/or the Head of Safeguarding in the trust before submitting a Prevent referral.